 Mastery Challenge 2: Mapping and appraisal EU Clean Energy Package – Electricity Directive & Regulation

-Online live debate with Klaus-Dieter Borchardt (EU Commission): 13 June 12:00 CET
+Online live debate with Klaus-Dieter Borchardt (EU Commission): 13 June 12:00 CEST

 Leonardo Meeus is Professor and Partner at Vlerick Business School in Brussels where he directs the Energy Centre, and where he teaches strategy beyond markets.
 He is also a professor of the Florence School of Regulation at the European University Institute where he directs the online courses on the EU Clean Energy Package and the EU Electricity Network Codes.